Updated: Oct 26, 2022

-It’s so easy to be living on caffeine and fumes as a college student.
+Living on caffeine and fumes is easy for a college student.
 Don’t do that!
 Getting appropriate amounts of sleep has been shown to reduce stress.
-Trust me, when I go to bed before 10:00 pm, I always feel happier the next day.
+Trust me.
+I always feel happier the next day when I go to bed before 10:00 pm.

 5. Remember to eat!

 This may seem silly, but it happens.
-It is so critical that when you’re stressed, you’re eating your fruits, vegetables, and other nutrients.
+It is so critical that you eat your fruits, vegetables, and other nutrients when you're stressed.
 Not only will it help you de-stress, but it will keep your body functioning!
 You kinda need that.

 6. Keep a schedule!

-I find that when I’m on a schedule, I’m more productive and less stressed.
-If I budget my time to do certain things, not only do I get those things done, but I’m happier as a result.
+I find that I’m more productive and less stressed when I'm on a schedule.
+If I budget my time to do certain things, I get those things done, and I’m happier.
 I get this sense of accomplishment from not procrastinating.

 7. Treat yourself.

-I love a good night where I self-indulge on my favorite things.
-The way to my heart is either McDonalds or Dr. Pepper and Cheesecake while watching either the Bachelor/ette or a good romance movie.
-These nights in are truly are so much fun.
-So self-indulge whether that’s taking a nice long bubble bath, eating chocolate ice cream, or whatever.
+I love a good night where I self-indulge in my favorite things.
+The way to my heart is either Mcdonald's or Dr. Pepper and Cheesecake while watching the Bachelor/ette or a good romance movie.
+These nights are truly so much fun.
+So self-indulge, whether taking a nice long bubble bath or eating chocolate ice cream.

 Get out those frustrations through a workout!
-There are studies out there that when you work out, you release endorphins and those make you happy.
-Plus, I find working out to be fun and that it increases my self-confidence, thus making me less stressed.
+Studies show that when you work out, you release endorphins, which make you happy.
+Plus, I find working out fun and increases my self-confidence, thus making me less stressed.

 9. Spend time outdoors

 I genuinely love spending time outdoors.
-Whenever I am outdoors and I am away from my phone for a certain amount of time, I feel refreshed and rejuvenated.
+Whenever I am outdoors and away from my phone for a certain amount of time, I feel refreshed and rejuvenated.
 It helps de-stressing a lot.